girish17/mattermost-blackjack/README.md

 # mattermost-blackjack
 A simplified Blackjack game for [Mattermost](https://mattermost.org).
+It doesn't involve any stakes or betting.
 Allows single player mode.
 The objective is to get a [Blackjack](https://en.wikipedia.org/wiki/Blackjack).
 Supports only `hit` and `stay` player decisions.
 Cards from a single deck of 52 cards is dealt during each game.
 ## Demo
 ![Demo video](public/blackjackDemo.gif) recorded using [Peek](https://github.com/phw/peek).